coffeecupcoding/lunar-lander/rust/README.md

 - It could use some refactoring, particularly to split up run_game() ~~and make the input code a separate function~~ Done

-- As for the Python version, some of the formulas are suspect, ~~and it has the same end-game bug (though it's expressed a bit differently)~~ Fixed after finding and fixing the bug in the Python version
+- Most of the same issues as the Python version

 ## Future work

 Well...

-~~If I add anything, it'll be bounds/error checking in the input, the program ought not fail no matter what you type.~~